EMI-Group/evox/docs/source/guide/advanced/1-state.rst

             ...

-Notice that, when calling the method ``step``, ``state`` is the state of the pipeline, but when calling ``self.algorithm.ask``,
+Notice that, when calling the method ``step``, ``state`` is the state of the workflow, but when calling ``self.algorithm.ask``,
-``state`` behaves like the state of the algorithm, and after the call, the state of the algorithm is automatically merged back into the state of the pipeline.
+``state`` behaves like the state of the algorithm, and after the call, the state of the algorithm is automatically merged back into the state of the workflow.